Uche05/mathsisitDjBlog/README.md

-This is a web application for  blogs
+endThis is a web application for  blogs

+1. front end